sysco-middleware/sysco-middleware.github.io/_posts/2016-02-19-JDev-OSB_Projects-Migrated.md

 ```

 Oracle has verified this as a workaround, and gave me quick feedback with details.
 This can also happen in new 12.2.1 project - if you add an XQuery - see details here on MOS: Adding XQuery converts Service Bus projects onto SOA projects (Doc ID 2090174.1) - with a patch.

+If it does not work fine - do the following - Clear the cache of Jdeveloper with the following steps:
+ 1. Open the About Oracle Jdeveloper Dialog from menu, Help -> About
+ 2. In the Properties tab , search for ide.system.dir
+ 3. Stop Jdeveloper and delete/rename this folder
+ 4. Restart Jdev